From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 Plot: The film depicts the story of a young, ambitious entrepreneur, who tries to reach Silvio Berlusconi – the most influential, eccentric politician in Italy.

-The film was originally shot as a 4-hours long feature, divided into two separate parts.
+The film was originally shot as a 4-hour long feature, divided into two separate parts.
 But in order to be in the awards competition, it had to be “shrunk”.

 This caused “Loro” to be an incredible sort of mayhem.
-A mash-up of semi-intellectual, cinematic monologue about the ugliness of frivolous life.
-Sorrentino flashes with naked female bodies, flashes with beautiful images of Sicily, but there is an almost painful lack of depth in “Loro”.
+A mash-up of a semi-intellectual, cinematic monologue about the ugliness of frivolous life.
+Sorrentino flashes with naked female bodies, flashes with beautiful images of Sicily, but there is an almost painful lack of depth in Loro (2018).
 It’s a failure on just too many levels.

 Dir.
 Diego Cohen